-NIAMS gratefully acknowledges the assistance of the following people in the preparation and review of this publication: Joanne Cono, M.D., Sc.M., Centers for Disease Control and Prevention, Atlanta; Kevin Cooper, M.D., Case Western Reserve University, University Hospitals of Cleveland; Jon Hanifin, M.D., Oregon Health & Science University, Portland, Oregon; Donald Leung, M.D., Ph.D., National Jewish Medical and Research Center, Denver; Alan Moshell, M.D., NIAMS, NIH; Amy Paller, M.D., Children’s Hospital of Chicago; Hugh Sampson, M.D., Mount Sinai School of Medicine, New York; Maria Turner, M.D., National Cancer Institute, NIH; and LaDonna Williams, Inflammatory Skin Disease Institute, Newport News, Virginia.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this publication: Joanne Cono, M.D., Sc.M., Centers for Disease Control and Prevention, Atlanta, GA; Kevin Cooper, M.D., Case Western Reserve University, University Hospitals of Cleveland, Cleveland, OH; Jon Hanifin, M.D., Oregon Health & Science University, Portland, OR; Donald Leung, M.D., Ph.D., National Jewish Medical and Research Center, Denver, CO; Alan Moshell, M.D., NIAMS/NIH; Amy Paller, M.D., Children’s Hospital of Chicago, Chicago, IL; Hugh Sampson, M.D., Mount Sinai School of Medicine, New York, NY; Maria Turner, M.D., National Cancer Institute, NIH; and LaDonna Williams, Inflammatory Skin Disease Institute, Newport News, VA.

 The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a part of the U.S. Department of Health and Human Services’ National Institutes of Health (NIH), is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.
-The National Institute of Arthritis and Musculoskeletal and Skin Diseases Information Clearinghouse is a public service sponsored by NIAMS that provides health information and information sources.
-Additional information can be found on the NIAMS Web site at www.niams.nih.gov.
+The NIAMS Information Clearinghouse is a public service sponsored by NIAMS that provides health information and information sources.
+Additional information can be found on the NIAMS website at www.niams.nih.gov.

 For Your Information